Our Friend Dave Conna

 Mike Bailey, Trustee, Treasurer

 Mike became involved with SolarFest in 2014, after all the heavy lifting was already done!
 He brings a marketers perspective to the festival, finding new ways to bring people together, to encourage adoption of sustainable energy, and to help sustainable energy reach its tipping point.
-For fun, he’s focused on development of the game-changing technologies and systems that are making zero-emission transportation a reality and an incredible force to create broad-based new economic opportunities.
+For fun, he’s focused on development of the game-changing technologies and systems enabling zero-emission transportation and other broad-based, carbon free opportunities.